ldgallery/ldgallery/ldgallery.1.md

 The gallery settings reside in a file named "gallery.yaml" located at the root of the gallery's source directory.

 compiler.includedDirectories[]
 : Glob patterns of directory names to include in the gallery.
   Defaults to ["*"] (matches all directory names).

 compiler.excludedDirectories[]
 : Glob patterns of directory names to exclude from the gallery.
   Defaults to [] (none).

 compiler.includedFiles[]
 : Glob patterns of file names to include in the gallery.
   Defaults to ["*"] (matches all file names).

 compiler.excludedFiles[]
 : Glob patterns of file names to exclude from the gallery.
   Defaults to [] (none).

-compiler.tagsFromDirectories
-: How far to look at parent directories to add implicit tags.
-Defaults to 0.
+compiler.tagsFromDirectories.fromParents
+: Automatically generate tags from the name of parent directories, looking up in the hierarchy as far as indicated by this parameter.
+  Defaults to 0 (do not generate tags from parent directories).

+compiler.tagsFromDirectories.prefix
+: Prefix to use for tags automatically generated from the parent directories' names.

 compiler.thumbnailMaxResolution.width
 : Maximum width in pixels of the item thumbnails, 400 by default.